djsurt/io/coders/python/README.md

 	jupyter notebook

+View a list of your conda environments.
+And then delete the unnecessary ones with `conda remove --name [ENV_NAME] --all`

+	conda env list

 ## Docker

 On a Mac, if the `docker` cmd is not recognized, add the path `$HOME/.docker/bin` in the config file corresponding to your command terminal instance:  In the **Users\\[username]** folder, edit one of these hidden files: .zshrc, .bash_profile, .bashrc or .profile.